-Hi, I’m Emir, a 29-year old Swiss-Turkish entrepreneur and founder of Entrepreneur On The Fly.
+Hi, I’m Emir, a 30-year old Swiss-Turkish entrepreneur.

 I always had a lifelong urge to do things differently.
 This first manifested itself in me moving to Istanbul to launch a new startup right out of college.
 Following 5 years of hardship, a series of learned lessons and a serious dip in my bank account, I decided it was time to turn things around and give it another shot.
 This time, building online businesses I could run anywhere in the world.